JADE-V-V/JADE/docs/source/dev/workflow.rst

-The JADE project uses semantic versioning in the format **Major.Minor.Patch** with the choice of versioning increment for a specific release using the following guidelines but the final decision beign discrentionary.
+The JADE project uses semantic versioning in the format **Major.Minor.Patch** with the choice of versioning increment for a specific release using the following guidelines but the final decision beign discretionary.

-* **Major** - Major or non-backwards compatable functionality additions such as a new transport code being added, the class structure being modified or the input/output directory structure is changed.
+* **Major** - Major or non-backwards compatible functionality additions such as a new transport code being added, the class structure being modified or the input/output directory structure is changed.
 * **Minor** - Addition of new features that are additive/backward compatible with